Home » Malta airport transfers

 Today I’ll show you the options, what you can expect in terms of cost and where you can get the best rates for a hassle-free transfer to and from Malta International Airport.

-The best providers I’ve used for low-cost Malta airport transfers are Any.cab and Welcome Pickups.
+The best provider I’ve used for low-cost Malta airport transfers is Welcome Pickups.
 Why I recommend them:

-You can check prices and book your airport transfer with Any.cab here:
+You can check prices and pre-book your airport transfer with Welcome Pickups here:

 Although it can cost a little more, there are several benefits to booking your Malta airport taxi in advance:

-The cost of your transfers will depend on two things:
+The cost of your Malta airport transfers will depend on three things:

-A private taxi is more expensive, but for some, it’s worth not having to stop at a number of hotels and having to wait at the airport for all passengers to have been collected for a shuttle bus journey.
+Private taxis are more expensive, but for some, it’s worth not having to stop at several hotels and having to wait at the airport for all passengers to have been collected for a shuttle bus journey.

 If you decide to go for a shuttle bus, I usually recommend booking a transfer to and from the airport in advance with Suntransfers.